xecrets/xecrets-cli/sdk-docs/Xecrets.Sdk.Models.md

 ## Xecrets.Sdk.Models Namespace

+The three classes [Xecrets.Sdk.Models.XfOpCode](https://docs.microsoft.com/en-us/dotnet/api/Xecrets.Sdk.Models.XfOpCode 'Xecrets.Sdk.Models.XfOpCode'), [Xecrets.Sdk.Models.XfStatusCode](https://docs.microsoft.com/en-us/dotnet/api/Xecrets.Sdk.Models.XfStatusCode 'Xecrets.Sdk.Models.XfStatusCode') and [Xecrets.Sdk.Models.XfCliApi](https://docs.microsoft.com/en-us/dotnet/api/Xecrets.Sdk.Models.XfCliApi 'Xecrets.Sdk.Models.XfCliApi') are imported
+from XecretsCli using the --cli-options-code-export argument and copy/pasted here to be available for use
+without needing an actual reference to the XecretsCli-assembly.
+If XfCliVersion is updated, then the
+corresponding code changes must be made to maintain compatibility and [XfSdkVersion](Xecrets.Sdk.XfSdkVersion.md 'Xecrets.Sdk.XfSdkVersion')
+must be updated to reflect the updated compatibility.

 | Classes | |
 | :--- | :--- |
 | [XfCredentials](Xecrets.Sdk.Models.XfCredentials.md 'Xecrets.Sdk.Models.XfCredentials') | A cargo class carrying all the various possible credentials used for encryption or decryption.
 When it's not supported<br/>or doesn't make sense, only the first will be used. |